Tim Dini

 He Said, She Said

 Remember back when you were in fifth grade and there was a classmate you liked sitting a few rows ahead of you or behind you?
+Do you remember the method you used to let them know you were interested in them?

 You probably wrote them a note.
 And as your teacher was blathering away up at the chalkboard about science or math or something, you asked the person next to you to pass that note to the object of your affection.

 Hopefully, your note arrived at its destination without being intercepted by a nosy classmate or – worst of all – by your teacher.
+If so, you could expect either a shy smile or a cold shoulder as a reward for your brave note-writing.

-Except instead of being scrawled onto a scrap of paper with a Number 2 pencil, they are texted or Tweeted, or come in the form of Facebook status updates, Yelps, Foursquare comments or myriad other high-tech note-passing platforms.
+In today’s business environment, everybody is writing notes and passing them along to other people.
+Except instead of being scrawled onto a scrap of paper with a Number 2 pencil, they are texted or Tweeted, or come in the form of Facebook status updates, Google reviews or myriad other high-tech note-passing platforms.

 Yet they are still just notes, simply brief expressions of how you feel, or short bursts of information you want to share with other people.
+And it’s all innocent and fun until somebody’s feelings get hurt.
+Then it can be harmful to the reputations of both individuals and businesses like yours.

 In the modern business world, you need to be able to control those notes and what they say about your business.
+If you can manage those messages, you can successfully drive lots of new customers to your business.

 But if you can’t control those notes, you and your business can be in a lot of trouble.